spotinst/help/src/docs/ocean/getting-started/eks/create-a-new-cluster.md

 ![create-cluster-aws-step-4](https://github.com/user-attachments/assets/f7b16531-a09a-400d-96bb-cb7382cfce7b)

-2. Verify that kubectl is connected to your EKS cluster by running the next command shown:
-   `kubectl get svc`
+2. The Ocean Controller V2 installation is based on Helm, so make sure to have Helm installed on your machine.

 3. To install the controller on the EKS cluster, run the predefined [script](https://docs.spot.io/ocean/tutorials/spot-kubernetes-controller/ocean-controller-two-install?id=install-via-script) from your command line.

 (Optional) To install the [Ocean Prometheus Exporter](ocean/tools-and-integrations/prometheus/scrape), mark the checkbox.
 Validate that the [Configure Prometheus](ocean/tools-and-integrations/prometheus/) step is complete.